Prodigy-Hacking/ProdigyMathGameHacking/FAQ.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Q: "Why do my hacks not save, even the basic ones?"
-A: Just go into a fight and win the battle, or use the force save character hack in wills menu (or down below!)
+A: Just go into a fight and win the battle, or use the force save character hack in console below.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ## [Force save character hack~](https://github.com/ProdigyHacking/ProdigyMathGameHacking/blob/master/hacks/Misc/ForceSaveCharacter.js)
 #### If you have any more questions put a comment on this, create a issue, or ask in the discord server!
 (Our staff team are also always availible for questions)